mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/hatching_brush_engine.rst

     * Actually, this is the thickness of the line + blank area, so the line itself has a thickness of half this value.
     * If you use the same separation value and the same line thickness value, then the lines and the area between them will be of the same thickness.
     * You can vary this value dynamically with the Thickness dynamics.
-    * If the line thickness isn't changing for you, go to Hatching Preferences and check "Antialiased Lines."
+    * If the line thickness isn't changing for you, go to Hatching Preferences and check "Antialiased Lines".

 * Origin X and Origin Y: The hatching has a fixed location, painting acts as though you're revealing the existing hatching underneath.
 To nudge the hatching, you can tweak these two values.
 You can get various grid effects this way.